 Also, a more aggressive/heavier rider will start to notice their board feeling a little tired sooner than a beginner/lighter rider.
 Here are some things that might indicate that your board is coming towards the end of its life:

 Snowboards are built to have ‘pop’ this is the term given to the energy and rebound that the board generates and helps you give life to your riding.
-Pop gives your lollies extra hight, and gives you more speed out of turns.
+Pop gives your lollies extra height, and gives you more speed out of turns.
 If the board feels dead or lacks this pop, then that is a sign it needs replacing.

 Another thing to look for is the board’s rocker or camber wearing out.
 Camber is the curve of the board that helps it glide across the snow, rocker is a feature that can be either positive or negative depending on what you are looking for.
 Rocker gives your board more pop and increases control while camber makes it easier to turn but lacks instability when riding straight.

 You can see if the rocker/camber of your board is wearing out by lying the board flat on the floor.
-A new board will have the base lifted off the floor between the contact points creating a gap between the base and the floor.
-After time, and with lots of usage this gap will start to close up.
+A new board will have the base lifted off the floor between the contact points, creating a gap between the base and the floor.
+After a time, and with lots of usage this gap will start to close up.

-If you have noticed any changes in these features then it may be time to replace your old deck with a new one!
+If you have noticed any changes in these features, then it may be time to replace your old deck with a new one!